What is a Solenoid?

 Table of contents

-- Solenoid design
+- Solenoid design and function

 - Magnetic field of a solenoid formula